 My workview

 As I see it, work can either be a form of livelihood or a vocation.
 Livelihood provides sustenance to oneself to continue living, so it has to generate money or material needs.
 On the other hand, vocation does not always make money, but it is always an important work.
 Some important work are necessary even if unprofitable.
+It is important because it uses one's strengths and interests in the service of others, community, and the universe—all in alignment with the Other Power.

 Every human being should be able to pursue their vocation freely to self-actualize and truly contribute to others, especially those who most need their gifts and talents.
 Work is one's way to continue the flow of the gift in society.
 Our strengths and talents are gifts.
 It is only appropriate to make the best use of them and offer the world our truest most genuine self, especially to those who need it the most.